+We have consolidated a list of Restaurants in London you should visit.
 London is a multi-cultured city and it would be obvious to assume that the food here would be multi-cultured too.
 Don’t worry we have got this covered.
 Well, it is indeed right; the food variety available in London’s restaurants is mind-bogglingly diverse and lip-smacking delicious.
-From Japanese to American, all types of exotic food and wines are available in this diverse city.
-There is a concentration of restaurants at some places, like Brick Lane for Asian basically Bengali cuisine, Covent Garden for British, Italian, Thai food, Marble arch, and Shaftsbury Avenue to name a few.
+From Japanese to American, all types of delicious food and wines are available in this diverse city.
+There is a concentration of restaurants in some places, like Brick Lane for Asian basically Bengali cuisine, Covent Garden for British, Italian, and Thai food, Marble Arch, and Shaftsbury Avenue to name a few.
 Belgravia is also a famous place for British food.

 Restaurants in London you should visit

 One of the most famous restaurant chains in the city of London is Gordon Ramsey.
 Gordon Ramsey has about 12 restaurants in London.
 The most famous one of them all is Restaurant Gordon Ramsay in Chelsea.
 The other most famous restaurant in London is the Pétrus by Gordon Ramsay, Knightsbridge, which is well known by British and Hollywood celebrities.
 When they visit the city they go to the hippest places in town and they prefer the Ivy and restaurants like J. Sheekey, Nobu Berkeley, Sketch, Yauatcha, Murano, Restaurant Story, Blacklock, Decimo, Needoo, Llewelyn’s, C London, China Tang, 14 Hills to name a few.
 The restaurants serve the finest wine and spirits in town with, exquisite food and imports.